wikukarno/buanacoding/content/blog/go/event-driven-architecture-golang-message-queues.md

 author: "Wiku Karno"
 keywords: ["Go", "Golang", "Event-Driven Architecture", "Message Queue", "NATS", "RabbitMQ", "Event Sourcing", "CQRS"]
 url: /2025/09/event-driven-architecture-golang-message-queues.html
+faq:
+  - question: "What is event-driven architecture in Go?"
+    answer: "Event-driven architecture (EDA) is a style where services communicate by publishing and consuming events instead of calling each other directly.
+In Go, you typically use a message broker (e.g., NATS, RabbitMQ, or Kafka) and lightweight consumers/producers to decouple services, improve scalability, and handle spikes through asynchronous processing."
+  - question: "When should I choose EDA over request/response APIs?"
+    answer: "Choose EDA when you need loose coupling, horizontal scalability, resilience to partial failures, and the ability to process workloads asynchronously.
+If your use case requires synchronous user feedback or strong transactional guarantees across services, mix EDA with request/response patterns or consider a saga pattern to coordinate workflows."
+  - question: "Which message broker should I use: NATS, RabbitMQ, or Kafka?"
+    answer: "Use NATS for lightweight, low-latency messaging and simple pub/sub; RabbitMQ for robust routing, acknowledgments, and at-least-once delivery semantics; Kafka for very high throughput, event streaming, and durable retention with replay.
+Pick based on delivery guarantees, throughput, and operational complexity you can manage."
+  - question: "How do I handle idempotency and retries?"
+    answer: "Include an idempotency key (e.g., event ID) and store processed IDs in a fast store (Redis/DB) with TTL.
+Make consumers idempotent, use durable queues with acknowledgments, implement exponential backoff, and send poison messages to a dead-letter queue (DLQ) for offline inspection and recovery."
+  - question: "What about eventual consistency and data integrity?"
+    answer: "Model aggregates to tolerate eventual consistency, emit domain events after local transactions commit, and let downstream services update their read models.
+Use the outbox pattern to atomically persist events with business data, then a relay publishes them to the broker to avoid dual-write problems."
+  - question: "How should I design and version events?"
+    answer: "Keep events small and descriptive (name, version, aggregate ID, timestamp, payload).
+Use schema evolution (add-only, default values) and version fields.
+Avoid breaking changes; publish new event versions while consumers gradually migrate.
+Maintain clear contracts and documentation for each event type."
 ---

 Traditional request-response architectures work well for simple applications, but as systems grow in complexity and scale, they often become bottlenecks.
 Event-driven architecture gives you a better way to build systems by letting components talk to each other through messages instead of direct calls.
 When combined with Go's excellent concurrency model and robust ecosystem, event-driven systems become powerful tools for building scalable, resilient applications.